MufaddalKapadia/ga-learner-dsmp-repo/Challenges-in-Machine-Learning/README.md

 CAR_AGE	| Age of the car
 CLAIM_FLAG	| Target variable (YES/NO)

 This is imbalanced dataset .
+Here
-Here * 0 - Claim was not made, * 1 - Claim made.
+* 0 - Claim was not made
+* 1 - Claim made
 After completing this project, you will have the better understanding of how to build deal with imbalanced dataset.
 In this project, you will apply the following concepts.

 * Train-test split
 * Standard scaler